ansible-collections/overview/collection_checklist.md

 Every comment should say whether the reviewer expects it to be addressed, or whether it's optional.

+Note for reviewers: If you don't know how to check any of the points below, please ask maintainers of the collection you're reviewing or a [Steering Committee member](https://docs.ansible.com/ansible/devel/community/steering/community_steering_committee.html#current-steering-committee-members) for clarifications in comments of corresponding inclusion discussion.

 **Public availability and communication:**
 - [ ] published on [Ansible Galaxy](https://galaxy.ansible.com) with version 1.0.0 or later
 - [ ] has a policy of releasing, versioning and deprecation announced to contributors and users in some way